SAP-samples/teched2022-DA281/exercises/dd3/README.md

 - *Target Container*

 Define the target container.
-In case of a database it is the database schema and in case of an object store it is target root folder in which you want to replicate the data.
-In case of Kafka as a target no target container is needed as we directly replicate into topics of a Kafka broker without the need of a target container.
+In case of a database, it is the database schema and in case of an object store it is target root folder in which you want to replicate the data.
+In case of Kafka as a target, no target container is needed as we directly replicate into topics of a Kafka broker without the need of a target container.

 <br>